 Though many people are familiar with the word gospel, we’re often fuzzy about its content.
 What exactly is “the gospel” and why is it good news?
-Many popular gospel presentations distill the gospel message down to three or four core principles.
-These simple summaries can be very helpful.
-But a richer way to understand the gospel is as a story—the true Story that speaks to our purest aspirations and deepest longings.
+A helpful way to understand the gospel is as a story—the true Story that speaks to our purest aspirations and deepest longings.
 This Great Story has four chapters.

 CREATION: THE WORLD WE WERE MADE FOR

 The Story begins, not with us, but with God.
 Deep down, we have a sense that this is true.
 We sense that we are important—that there is something dignified, majestic, and eternal about humanity.
 But we also know that we are not ultimate.
 Something (or Someone) greater than us exists.

 The Bible tells us that this Someone is the one infinite, eternal, and unchanging God who created all things out of nothing (Genesis 1:1-31).
 This one God exists in three persons—Father, Son, and Holy Spirit (Matthew 28:19).
 Because God is Triune in his being, he wasn’t motivated to create the world because he needed something—be it relationship, worship, or glory.
 Rather, he created out of the overflow of his perfection—his own love, goodness, and glory.
 God made human beings in his image (Genesis 1:27), which is what gives us our dignity and value.
 He also made us human, which means we are created beings, dependent on our Creator.
 We were made to worship, enjoy, love, and serve him, not ourselves.

 In God’s original creation, everything was good.
 The world existed in perfect peace, stability, harmony, and wholeness.